Intervention128/cryptanalysistool/README.md

 - Make sure the project can be built using `npm run build`
 - If you are fixing a bug:
     - If you are resolving a special issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your Pull Request title.
-    - Add appropriate test coverage if applicable
+    - Add appropriate test coverage